 Bought Shimano bike parts or components?
 You could receive up to $500 without a receipt.
 One of the higher-payout consumer product settlements open right now.

-Up to $200 • Deadline: May 20📩 Never Miss a Closing Settlement
+Est. $17 • Deadline: Jul 13📩 Never Miss a Closing Settlement

 New no-proof claims opening every week.
 Get a Tuesday alert so you file before deadlines hit.
 Free, no spam.